S2E/s2e/src/Howtos/WritingPlugins.rst

 ================

 All S2E plugins can define custom events.
 Other plugins can in turn connect to them and also export their own events.
 This scheme is heavily used by stock S2E plugins.
-For example, the ``LinuxMonitor`` plugin exports a number of events (e.g. segmentation fault, module load, etc.) that can be intercepted by your own plugins.
+For example, the `LinuxMonitor <../Plugins/Linux/LinuxMonitor.rst>`_ plugin exports a number of events (e.g. segmentation fault, module load, etc.) that can be intercepted by your own plugins.

 In this tutorial, we show how ``InstructionTracker`` can expose an event and trigger it when the monitored instruction is executed ten times.